Norskeaksel/AkselsGraphLibrary/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details. **All derivative work should include this license**.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE-AkselsGraphLibrary) files for details. **All derivative work should include this license**.